DylanV190160/TechTrivia/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started follow these insctructions to get a copy of the project up and running on your local machine for development and testing purposes.
+To get started follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites